darrenjs/log2mem/README.md

 log2mem
 =======

 log2mem is a high-performance diagnostic C/C++ logger designed to serve as a debugging tool when dealing with bugs and race conditions in multi-threaded or low latency code.

 [describe the nautre of the application more?]
+[say why these kinds of bugs are hard]

 ie, microsecond level timings multi threaded code introduces a new class of subtles bugs, as threads race to both use some data source.
 Low latency code is